fluidblue/passdeposit/README.md

 4. After authentication, the connection is secured by using sessions (256 bit random hashes).

 5. The database is regularly backed up on two servers.
 Those servers are not located at the same computing center.

-## Installation

-You can use PassDeposit without installation at <https://www.passdeposit.com>

-Alternatively, you can download the latest version and use it on your own server.
-See the [installation instructions](INSTALL.md#passdeposit-installation) for more information.

 ## Tools